-Earth and Space Standards Key concepts include but are not limited to: 1.E1U1.5 Investigate Obtain, evaluate, and communicate information about the properties Materials such as water, air, rocks, soils, sand of earth materials. design and evaluate suitable habitats for organisms using earth materials.
+Earth and Space Standards Key concepts include but are not limited to: 1.E1U1.5 Obtain, evaluate, and communicate information about the properties of earth materials.
+Materials such as water, air, rocks, soils, sand

-Life Sciences: Students develop an understanding that the Earth has supported, and continues to support, a large variety of organisms which can be distinguished by their physical characteristics, life cycles, and their different resource needs for survival.
+Life Sciences: Students develop an understanding that the Earth has supported, and continues to support, a large variety of organisms, which can be distinguished by their physical characteristics, life cycles, and their different resource needs for survival.
 Different types of organisms live where there are different earth resources, such as food, air, and water.

 Life Science Standards Key concepts include but are not limited to: 1.L1U1.6 Observe, describe, and predict life cycles of animals and plants.
-Birth, growth, reproduction, death, metamorphosis 1.L2U2.7 Develop and use models about how living things use resources to grow and survive; Concepts taught in K.L2U2.6 and environment, habitat design and evaluate habitats for organisms using earth materials. types, nutrients, sunlight, soil, sand, air, rocks, water 1.L2U1.8 Construct an explanation describing how organisms obtain resources from the Concepts taught in K.L1U1.5, K.L4U2.7 and cycles, environment including materials that are used again by other organisms. introduction to obtaining resources through body systems; behaviors which limit system functions 1.L3U2.9 Gather Obtain, evaluate, and communicate information to support an evidence- Refer to standard based explanation that plants and animals produce offspring of the same kind, but offspring are generally not identical to each other or their parents.
+Birth, growth, reproduction, death, metamorphosis 1.L2U2.7 Develop and use models about how living things use resources to grow and survive; Concepts taught in K.L2U2.6 and environment, habitat design and evaluate habitats for organisms using earth materials. types, nutrients, sunlight, soil, sand, air, rocks, water 1.L2U1.8 Construct an explanation describing how organisms obtain resources from the Concepts taught in K.L1U1.5, K.L4U2.7 and cycles, environment including materials that are used again by other organisms. introduction to obtaining resources through body systems; behaviors which limit system functions 1.L3U2.9 Obtain, evaluate, and communicate information to support an evidence-based Refer to standard explanation that plants and animals produce offspring of the same kind, but offspring are generally not identical to each other or their parents.
 1.L4U2.10 Develop a model to describe how animals and plants are classified into groups and Classification of invertebrates, vertebrates subgroups according to their similarities.
-1.L4U4.11 Use Engage in argument from evidence to support a claim about the factors that Refer to standard cause organisms or entire species to go extinct and analyze how humans can positively or negatively impact those factors.
+1.L4U4.11 Engage in argument from evidence to support a claim about the factors that cause Refer to standard organisms or entire species to go extinct and analyze how humans can positively or negatively impact those factors.